SpeedyCraftah/arm-v8a-virt-ramfb/README.md

 ## How To Compile & Run?
 - Download the latest aarch64 compiler toolchain from the [Arm Developer website](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads).
-  - If you are using Linux, you must install it manually and cannot install it through your package managers repository as they contain outdated binaries.
+  - If you are using Linux, you must install it manually and cannot install it through your package manager's repository as they contain outdated binaries.
   - Ensure you have and are able to use `aarch64-none-elf-gcc`, `aarch64-none-elf-ld` and `aarch64-none-elf-as`.
 - Download and install Qemu's aarch64 virtual machine (`qemu-system-aarch64`).